ndronos/c-nomorph/is-Punk-Rock/README.md

 ...
 I discuss exactly how arrays and pointers are and are not identical, but they certainly have a lot in common.

+In memory, an array is a contigous span set aside for one data type.
+If you request element 6 of an array declared a `int list[100]`, the system would start at wherever the list is located, then step `6*sizeof(int)` bytes down.

 (Klemens, 2015) C 101 pp. 359-360